Sanglorian/orcus/Orcus Player Options - current.md

 He also knows the medicinal and culinary use for every plant.
 His rare temples are popular among adventurers, as Chalavar’s priests love examining the carcasses of strange monsters to see what good can be made of them— for they study the art of cooking with as much ardor as their god.

 Chalavar’s worshippers have many holidays, including the birthdays of famous priests or local nobles, seasonal occurrences, and historical events.
-These holidays always involve feasting.Worshippers even throw feasts on the holy days of other faiths, knowing that Chalavar gets his thanks whenever someone enjoys a good meal.
+These holidays always involve feasting.
+Worshippers even throw feasts on the holy days of other faiths, knowing that Chalavar gets his thanks whenever someone enjoys a good meal.
 It is considered bad form to not throw a feast on your own birthday, and wealthier followers of Chalavar show off their prosperity and generosity by holding great birth-feasts with hundreds of guests.
 Common folk praise Chalavar’s name whenever a meal is extra good or a business deal turns out particularly well.

 ### Enoran